all-in-one-of/snippets/CG_Pipelines.md

 `@pdg_input.1` - to access 1item in partitions
 `@pdg_input.2` - to access 2item in partitions
 Hda processor // create inputs ?

+# #
+- References is king! read it with human scale and relations (bigest to smallest details), read paterns.
+- Dont forget aboud mid freq.
+- Make contrast with details placement.
+- Try to sculpt across the form (not with the flow).
+- work in HSV, Keep Valor in check.